zvuk1T/data-logstash-deployment/education/mission-briefings/mission-107-logstash-deployment.md

 **Summary:** This mission transforms us from infrastructure *consumers* to infrastructure *architects*.
 We will create reusable building blocks that can be composed into complex environments, demonstrating advanced DevOps engineering capabilities.

-**Strategic Value:** Successfully completing this mission positions zvuk1T as an advanced Infrastructure as Code practitioner, capable of designing and implementing enterprise-grade modular architectures.
+**Strategic Value:** Successfully completing this mission positions **Lieutenant Commander Data** as an advanced Infrastructure as Code practitioner, capable of designing and implementing enterprise-grade modular architectures.

-**Next Phase:** Awaiting Captain's orders to proceed with repository creation and module development initiation.
+**Next Phase:** Awaiting Data's orders to proceed with repository creation and module development initiation.

 ---